PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/GeneralSetupMac.md

 ### Stop and Check:

-If your macOS version is Monterrey (12) or lower, you will need to compile SerialPrograms from source code.
+If your macOS version is Sonoma (14) or lower, you will need to compile SerialPrograms from source code.
 Instructions to do so can be found [here](https://github.com/PokemonAutomation/Arduino-Source/blob/main/SerialPrograms/BuildInstructions/CompilingForMac.md).
 Follow the tutorial to build SerialProgram and return back here to setup video/audio.

 > To check your OS version, click the Apple logo at the top left in the Toolbar and select **About This Mac**.